English name: Three-striped Grass Frog (aka “Long-toed Frog”)

 Habitat: Found in lowland lakes, marshes, floodplains, rice paddies, and open grassy areas in forest.
 Appears to favor flooded fields and marshes with vegetation, rather than open water.

-Contribution to the ecosystem: Helps control the populations of insects and spiders.
-Provides food for birds, snakes, large lizards, and fish.
+Place in the ecosystem: Eats insects and spiders.
+Eaten by birds, snakes, large lizards, and fish.

 Danger to humans: No danger to humans.